swiss-territorial-data-lab/proj-dqry/README.md

     $ python3 ../scripts/plots.py config-dm.yaml

+## Disclaimer

+The results provided by the `proj-dqry` framework are resulting from numerical implementation providing segmentation of **potential** quarry sites.
+False positive and false negative detection, inherent to deep learning automatic methods, are present in the final detection dataset.
+A **manual inspection** of the detection must be performed before data exploitation and interpretation.

 ## Copyright and License

 **proj-dqry** - Nils Hamel, Adrian Meyer, Huriel Reichel, Clémence Herny, Shanci Li, Alessandro Cerioni, Roxane Pott <br >